Sun 10 Dec 2017 / 8–9pm

 Adulteress stages a sequence described in French writer Rachilde’s Monsieur Venus: a Materialist Novel (1884).
 This sequence sees the submissive, feminine Jacques Silvert slip away from Raoule Silvert (formerly de Vénérande), his domineering, masculine wife, to walk the streets in a black velvet dress and attempt to seduce a ‘real man’.
 In Rachilde’s chapter (which can be read on-screen across the duration of Adulteress) this transgression is experienced from the point of view of Raoule, who is wild with jealousy.
 The moving image, however, focuses on Jacques, who enters a barn in Glasgow full of friends and well-wishers, where he meets his sister, Marie, who does his make-up and hair and dresses him in a long black dress.
 Due to differences in pace and setting; image and text are dislocated in Adulteress, except for a few moments of strange alignment; in the moments of most intense anticipation for the character of Jacques, the deadly consequences of his adventure can already be read on screen.
 Themes of domination, historical dislocation, and gendered doom emerge, and just at the edge of them, a sense of escape or elusion.

-BRIDGIT is based in multiple registers of bodily time: the arc of Prodger’s own life; the period of a year she took to make the piece; the real time of industrial and civic transportation; the clockwork rhythm of the medical institution; the temporality of socio-political movements bridging generations, and the vast time of prehistory.
+Shot entirely on Prodger’s iPhone (which she approaches as a prosthesis or extension of the nervous system), BRIDGIT is based in multiple registers of bodily time: the arc of her own life; the period of a year she took to make the piece; the real time of industrial and civic transportation; the clockwork rhythm of the medical institution; the temporality of socio-political movements bridging generations, and the vast time of prehistory.

-Production of BRIDGIT was supported by Creative Scotland.
-It was made for Prodger’s first solo show at Hollybush Gardens in 2016 and has subsequently been exhibited at Sculpture Center, New York and Kunsthall Bergen.
+BRIDGIT was supported by Creative Scotland.
+It was produced for Prodger’s solo show at Hollybush Gardens, London in 2016 and has subsequently been exhibited at Sculpture Center, New York and Kunsthall Bergen.

 Jamie Crewe, Adulteress, 2017.
 Video, 22 min.